LemuelCushing/january-uprising-seminar/main.md

 --
 <!--.slide: data-background-image="./pics/path" class="text-bg-clr"-->

-was formed in the night of 22 on 23 January 1863 as a result of the transformation of it from the Central Committee of the National and was the highest executive body in the uprising .
-Provisional Government signed the " Manifesto ," in which he called for the fight and announce the enfranchisement of peasants , which remained a fiction because of the inability to enforce the decision.
-The government has proposed a person Ludwika Mierosławskiego the uprising dictator, but this after losing two battles resigned to take the position.
-After the takeover of power by the party of white TRN changed its name to the National Government .
+By the 22nd of January, the Central Committee, the Revolutionary umbrella organization, became the highest executive body in the uprising.
+Though reluctant at first, the heads of underground-government-to-be had no choice but declare a state of revolt.
+The  Provisional Government signed their Manifesto, heavily based on the 1836 _Manifesto of the Polish Democratic Society_, in which the peasants were called to join the fight for their emancipation - an emancipation which remained a fiction due to the inability of the committee to impose it, but has nevertheless drove many a serf to take arms.
-National Government had legislative power and the executive , created his own secret state administration, responsible, among others, for collecting taxes , the operation of a secret e-mail , edit the press.
-The arrest Romuald Traugutta 10 April 1864 r.
-Is considered to be the end of the activities of the National Government during the January uprising.

 --

 <!--.slide: data-background-image="./pics/January_Uprising_proclamation_1863.PNG" class="blur"-->